muratunalphd/muratunalphd.github.io/content/_index.md

 action_label: Learn More About Me &rarr;
 action_link: /about
 action_type: text
-description: I am an Economist, Marketing Quant and Data Scientist.
+description: I am an Economist and Marketing Data Scientist.
 My areas of expertise inclue targeted marketing, profitability management and improving the customer experience in online marketplaces.
 I solve challenging business problems in these areas by designing and analyzing experiments, applying causal inference, machine learning as well as causal machine learning methods.

 image_left: false
 images: